 3. Timing and methods of payment:

-– If the fee is less than £300 you pay on receipt of an invoice, which is sent on completion of the work;
+a) If the fee is less than £600 you pay after completion of the work, on receipt of an invoice;

-– If the fee is more than £300 there are three stages:
+b) If the fee is more than £600 there are three stages:

-Please note: I work as a freelance, not registered for VAT.
-Please check whether this will cause problems if the work is to be paid for by your institution and how they might be resolved.
+d) Please note: I work as a freelance, not registered for VAT (IVA, TVA, MwSt).
+If this might cause problems for your institution please resolve them in advance.

-Unless otherwise agreed, documents should be in MS Word or Rich Text Format, formatted as follows.
-If not, English Edit UK will alter them so as to render the proofreading job more easily feasible.
+Documents should be in MS Word or Rich Text Format, formatted as follows.

-– headings sized consistently (use three sizes max: 12pt bold, 14 pt bold and 18pt bold);
+– consistently-sized headings (use a maximum of three sizes: 12pt bold, 14 pt bold and 18pt bold);

 – 1½-line spaced throughout the document;

-– all four margins set at 2 cm throughout the document.
+– margins set at 2 cm all round throughout the document.

-– a ‘footer’ inserted, in 8pt typesize, on each page giving your name, month & year, an abbreviated title of the document and the page number.
+– a ‘footer’, in 8pt, on each page, with your name, the date, abbreviated title and page number.